Documentation on MQL5: AssignArray / Standard Library

 src

-[in] Pointer to an instance of the CArrayShort class used as a source of elements to copy.
+[in] Pointer to an instance of the CArrayDouble class used as a source of elements to copy.

 Return Value